Ab-Soul: Influences

 Ab-Soul cites fellow American rappers Twista, Canibus, Eminem, Nas and Lupe Fiasco as major influences, with Jay-Z being his biggest influence.
 He stated: "There are so many others, but those are the ones that came to my mind at this time.
 Those artists are basically the template to my format as an MC.
 They all capture me with their music, whether it be the vibe, delivery, cadence, story, or just the lyrics in general."

 Personal life

 Stevens has cited the book The Autobiography of Malcolm X (1964) as being highly influential to him.

-Stevens dated fellow label mate Alori Joh (born Loriana Johnson) from high school until her untimely and tragic death, where she took her own life by jumping off of a radio tower in Compton, CA. Stevens references the relationship and the fatal loss on his song "The Book of Soul" from his 2012 album Control System.
+Stevens dated fellow label mate Alori Joh(born Loriana Johnson) from high school until her death in 2012.
+Joh died of suicide after jumping from a radio tower in Compton.
+Stevens references the relationship and loss on his song "The Book of Soul" from his 2012 album, Control System.
 Since then, Stevens has reportedly dated model Yaris Sanchez.

+In 2022, he attempted suicide by jumping from a highway overpass, but survived when a car broke his fall.
+He revealed in an interview with Charlamagne Tha God that his suicidal thoughts were drug-induced and that he would normally not have such feelings.